Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 ```

 First things first, `ev_loop.run(|| => {})` starts our event
-loop, which actually takes a [closure](https://doc.rust-lang.org/book/ch13-01-closures.html),
+loop, which actually takes a [closure](https://doc.rust-lang.org/book/ch13-01-closures.html).
-thus we need to be a bit careful in using it.
-This was one of the reasons
+Thus we need to be a bit careful in using it.
+That's one of the reasons
 we instantiated everything inside `main`.
 Later on, we will
 do things inside `struct` `impl`s, but in this section, we have
 sone most of the work inside `main`.